DillonOpperman/Appointment-Application-/README.md

 Data migration

-One-time script to convert all availability block times from 24-hour format (like 14:00) to 12-hour format.
+One-time script to convert all availability block times from 24-hour formatto 12-hour format.

 Security fixes and cleanup

-Fixed the Google OAuth callback so it rejects requests that are missing the state parameter, not just ones with the wrong value (Apr 21).
+Fixed the Google OAuth callback so it rejects requests that are missing the state parameter, not just ones with the wrong value.
 Added a check on the add-user route so only student or tutor accounts can be created no one can sneak in an admin role through a manual request.
 Also added checks for required fields and minimum password length.
 Made it so the test/demo accounts only get created in development mode, not in production.
 Fixed a bug where canceling an appointment wrote two audit log entries instead of one.
-General cleanup: removed duplicate function definitions, old commented-out code, unused route files, and the old HTML files that were replaced by EJS templates (Apr 21).
+General cleanup: removed duplicate function definitions, old commented-out code, unused route files, and the old HTML files that were replaced by EJS templates.

-Verification: team verifier is Dillon Opperman (manual route smoke tests, login/cookie checks, and dashboard action checks during team demo prep).
+Verification: team verifier Dillon Opperman.

 For the full session-by-session log with dates, prompt summaries, and follow-up changes, see [AI_LOG.md](AI_LOG.md).